danielrobertson/taggle/README.md

 # Taggle
 Google search with predefined, customizable prefix tags.

-I built this app to solve a problem while studying Japanese and frustrated with needing to type "japanese <my search query>" every time to get pertinent results.
+I built this app to solve a problem while studying Japanese when I was slowed down by needing to type "japanese <my search query>" every time to get pertinent results.
+Keeping the prefix tags persisted to browser sped up my Japanese language studying, and I hope it will help others too! 🙌

 # Development